kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Dodgy lorry, van, and car registrations

-- I had noticing some odd-looking vans and cars outside Carrer Furs for quite some time, probably since early 2023.
+- I had been noticing some odd-looking vans and cars outside Carrer Furs for quite some time, probably since early 2023.
 - It didn't seem to be anything I had to be concerned with until September 2023, at which time I started to write down registration numbers whenever I had the wit to remember to do so.
-- I remember a very weird van with blacked-out windows, and a big aerial, maybe even a satellite dish, right outside my window every day.
+- I remember a very weird van with blacked-out windows and a big aerial, maybe even a satellite dish, parked right below my window every day.
 - There were also similarly bizarre looking vans along the back road too.
-- Given I live in a seaside town, and the beach is at the bottom of the road, I just assumed that the vehicles belonged to regular people living in vans by the sea and having their own Internet access.
+- Given I live in a seaside town, and the beach is at the bottom of the road, I just assumed that these vehicles belonged to regular people living in vans by the sea and having their own Internet access.
 Sounds rather nice although a bit cramped.
-- When the cars started to [beep outside my apartment every day as they drove past](may.md#cars-beeping-outside) in a threatening manner, I began to more assiduously take registration numbers.
+- When the multiple cars started to [beep outside my apartment every day in a threatening manner as they drove past](may.md#cars-beeping-outside), I began to more assiduously take registration numbers.
 - I had them on notes in the apartment, which I misplaced eventually, and sometimes I added them to my phone.
 - Here's a small list from April 2024 I found on the Android phone I bought in the [Chinese telecom store in Madrid](march/13-end.md#madrid).